elts6570/forest-ndvi-anomaly/README.md

 # Forest NDVI Anomaly – Sentinel-2 & ESA WorldCover

-This repository contains a small but complete Python library, `forest_ndvi`, for computing NDVI and NDVI anomalies over forested areas using Sentinel-2 L2A and ESA WorldCover data via Microsoft Planetary Computer.
+This repository contains a small Python library, `forest_ndvi`, for computing NDVI and NDVI anomalies over forested areas using Sentinel-2 L2A and ESA WorldCover data via Microsoft Planetary Computer.
+This sample library replicates the core GIS workflow of retrieving satellite imagery and applying NDVI raster operations, while adding lightweight analytics tailored to forest monitoring.

 The project demonstrates: